simalicrum/nodejs-http/README.md

 # nodejs-http

-I simple exercise in implement a http server using NodeJS http and fs modules.
+A simple exercise in implement a http server using NodeJS http and fs modules.